 Route 2: Post-primary

-- In order to register under Route 2 Post-primary and in addition to holding the relevant teacher education qualification, applicants must meet the requirements for at least one Post-primary curricular subject.
+- To register under Route 2, post-primary applicants must meet the requirements for at least one post-primary curricular subject, in addition to holding the relevant teacher education qualification.
 Applicants must consult the Council's Post-primary Curricular Subject Requirements before determining which subject(s) to apply for.
 The requirements are available here.

 - An applicant's file may be referred for assessment to an external Advisor.